mrseanryan/onnx-cli/README.md

 # onnx-tools README

-Small command line tools in Python for working with ONNX files:
+Command line tools in Python for working with ONNX files:

 - Create a simple ONNX file with given opset version.
 This can used for testing parsing, consuming and executing a ONNX file.
 - Dump out a summary of the properties of an ONNX file